Terms and Conditions of Business

 11a.
 Windridge Coatings staff will assist with the loading of components on to a customer’s vehicle, we are happy to advise with safe loading, but the driver has the final responsibility for securing the load.
 Damage occurring on transit is not our responsibility.
 We will however accept responsibility if a load is heat shrunk in polythene and is damaged through vibrations where insufficient packing has been used.

 12a.
-Any defects in the powder coating for which Windridge Coatings is responsible are to be reported in writing within 30 days of them being discovered so that remedial work does not escalate due to unnecessary corrosion.
+Any defect in the powder coating for which Windridge Coatings is responsible are to be reported in writing within 60 days of it becoming apparent so that remedial work does not escalate due to unnecessary corrosion.

 12b.
 For a valid claim to be made, the customer shall prove to the reasonable satisfaction of Windridge Coatings Limited, that 5% or more of the total coated area of the project to which has been powder coated by Windridge Coatings has failed to provide sufficient protection to prevent corrosion.
 Where such failure is due to a defect or error in the formulation, manufacture or application of the powder coating.